 In addition, and to ensure future replacement, the issue of limiting Council terms and how to warrant this, was discussed with the ccNSO Membership at the ICANN69 session on Governance of the ccNSO.
 Following this discussion, the ccNSO Guidelines Review Committee is looking into alternative ways to express the expectation of limited terms (for example, inclusion in Guidelines or Internal Rules of expected term limits).
 During ICANN70 there will be a follow-up session, which will include a discussion of the internal rules of the ccNSO.

 It is our view that ultimately the membership itself is responsible for good governance of the ccNSO and the mechanisms to limit terms should reinforce that responsibility of the membership.
-The expectation is that by ICANN72 the necessary changes of the Guidelines and Rules will have been adopted and publsihed.
+The expectation is that by ICANN72 the necessary changes of the Guidelines and Rules will have been adopted and published.
 In addition, the next call for nominations for Councillors, which is expected in August/September 2021 time frame, will again be preceded by similar alerts and webinars as the 2020 call for nominations.

+We believe that no further action is required.

 Recommendations directed at ICANN Org for the benefit of the ccNSO